BrucePerens/rigcontrol/README.md

 * [ESP32 audio design guide.](website/esp32_audio_design_guidelines__en.pdf)
 * [Audio chip datasheet](website/ES8388_DS.pdf)

-The board connects to the net via WiFi and provides two audio inputs and two audio outputs.
+The board provides two audio inputs and two audio outputs.
 Microphone or line inputs are switched through a multiplexer.
 Line and speaker outputs are in common, with enable lines for the speaker amplifiers.
 The audio outputs are ususally fed by ADCs, but can be switched to the line inputs and microphone preamplifiers, for debugging.
-There is a USB serial interface for debugging, and additional serial and digital outputs sufficient for controlling serial rig control interfaces such as Yaesu's *CAT* and ICOM's *CI-V*, and operating a T/R input or other peripherals.
-Logic levels are 3.3 volts, and inputs are 5V tolerant when neither of the internal pull-up and pull-down resistors are configured.
-This probably allows direct control of logic-level interfaces such as CAT, since the 3V output is high enough to be sensed as a logic one by 5V logic.
+There is a USB serial interface for debugging, and additional serial and digital outputs.
+Logic inputs are driven to 3.3 volts, but are 5V tolerant when neither of the internal pull-up and pull-down resistors are configured.
+This allows direct control of logic-level interfaces such as CAT and CI-V, since the 3.3V output will be sensed as a logic high by 5V logic.
 CW and RTTY control is possible but not yet implemented in software.